OpenEvalProject/evals/manuscripts/elife-63642/v2/manuscript.md

 ## Materials and methods

-## Meta-omics data of the human microbiome
+### Meta-omics data of the human microbiome

 Metagenomic and metatranscriptomic data of healthy human subjects were collected from five and four studies, respectively (Abu-Ali et al., 2018; Ehrlich, 2011; Le Chatelier et al., 2013 Franzosa et al., 2014; Lloyd-Price et al., 2019; Petersen et al., 2017; Schirmer et al., 2018).
 Metagenomic and metatranscriptomic data of healthy humans and IBD subjects were collected from the iHMP-IBD study (Lloyd-Price et al., 2019).
 Each sample was cleaned by KneaData to remove low-quality reads and host-associated reads.
 The metabolic profiles of each sample were surveyed using HUMAnN2 v0.11.1 (Franzosa et al., 2018) under parameters --prescreen-threshold 0.01, --pathways-database metacyc_reactions_level4, metacyc_pathways_structured, and --protein-database uniref50, for the comparison in Figure 2—figure supplement 1.
 Fecal oxalate relative abundance was determined from untargeted metabolomics data from iHMP-IBD; measurements related to oxalate were selected and normalized against total metabolite (percent abundance of all observed metabolites) for analysis.

-## Homologous proteins of ODE
+### Homologous proteins of ODE

 The protein homolog families of OXDD, FRC, and OXC were characterized by UniProt Interpro (Mitchell et al., 2019; Mulder et al., 2005) (V70) in protein families IPR017774, IPR017659, and IPR017660, respectively.
 We acquired the taxonomic origin and amino acid sequences of 2699 OXDD, 1947 FRC, and 1284 OXC homologs.
 Protein homologs that are 100% identical were then removed, leaving 2519 OXDD, 1556 FRC, and 1037 OXC unique homologs, which were used as a reference database of ODEs for subsequent query against the meta’omics data.
 Oxalate oxidoreductase (Figure 1A), a recently discovered enzyme for which there only is limited information (Anand et al., 2002; Dumas et al., 1993; Grąz et al., 2016; Kumar et al., 2011; Svedruzić et al., 2007; Tanner et al., 2001), was not considered in this present study.

-## Pairwise identity between ODE protein homologs
+### Pairwise identity between ODE protein homologs

-Multiple sequence alignments were performed among the unique protein homologs separately, by muscle (Edgar, 2004) in seaview v4.7 (Gouy et al., 2010), and alignments were trimmed and imported into R. The pairwise alignment distance d was calculated using function dist.alignment in the seqinR package (Charif et al., 2005) based on identity or Fitch matrix (Fitch, 1966).
-The alignment distance d was subsequently converted to percent protein identity 100*(1−d2), following the documentation of dist.alignment.
+Multiple sequence alignments were performed among the unique protein homologs separately, by muscle (Edgar, 2004) in seaview v4.7 (Gouy et al., 2010), and alignments were trimmed and imported into R. The pairwise alignment distance $d$ was calculated using function dist.alignment in the seqinR package (Charif et al., 2005) based on identity or Fitch matrix (Fitch, 1966).
+The alignment distance $d$ was subsequently converted to percent protein identity $100*(1−d^{2})$, following the documentation of dist.alignment.

-## Detection of ODE in the meta-omics data
+### Detection of ODE in the meta-omics data

 We used two different approaches with complementary methodologies to ensure the conclusions are robust.

-## Population-level contribution to ODE
+### Population-level contribution to ODE

 The population-level contribution of a species to ODE was designed as a measurement to take both prevalence and abundance information into consideration.
 It is calculated for each ODE separately, based on their abundances (RPKM values).
-Using oxc as the example, suppose there are Moxc-coding species and N samples.
-In any given sample j, the contribution of species i to OXC, cij, is represented by its relative oxc abundance, calculated fromcij= zij/∑i=1Mzij where the zij denotes the RPKMoxc of species i in sample j.
+Using oxc as the example, suppose there are $M$oxc-coding species and $N$ samples.
+In any given sample $j$, the contribution of species $i$ to OXC, $c_{ij}$, is represented by its relative oxc abundance, calculated from

+$$
+c_{ij}= z_{ij}/\sumi=1Mz_{ij}
+$$

+where the $z_{ij}$ denotes the RPKMoxc of species $i$ in sample $j$.
 In this way, we normalize across samples with the total contribution in any OXC-positive samples fixed to 1, and to 0 in any OXC-negative samples.

-The population-level contribution of species i: Ci, can be subsequently calculated from summating contribution of species i in N samples, as followsCi = ∑j=1Ncij
+The population-level contribution of species $i$: $C_{i}$, can be subsequently calculated from summating contribution of species $i$ in $N$ samples, as follows

+$$
+C_{i} = \sumj=1Nc_{ij}
+$$

-Note that population-level contribution of species monotonically increases with sample size N. Therefore, it has been transformed to relative scale when being compared across different populations or different sample types (metagenome vs. metatranscriptome), such as in Figure 3C, Figure 3—figure supplement 4 and 12.
+Note that population-level contribution of species monotonically increases with sample size $N$.
+Therefore, it has been transformed to relative scale when being compared across different populations or different sample types (metagenome vs. metatranscriptome), such as in Figure 3C, Figure 3—figure supplement 4 and 12.

-## BURRITO for linking function to taxa
+### BURRITO for linking function to taxa

 BURRITO (McNally et al., 2018) was used to deconvolve ODE genes into taxa at the species level.
 Taxonomic profiles of healthy metagenome (n = 2539 samples) were generated by Metaphlan2 (Truong et al., 2015) under default parameters.
 In each sample, RPKM of all FRC or OXC homologs were summed as total abundance of frc or oxc genes and then supplied to BURRITO.
 The genomic content file was derived from taxonomic annotation of protein homologs from UniProt Interpro.
 We assumed one copy of frc and oxc for each genome to minimize bias, as such information is not available for all species.

-## Network analysis
+### Network analysis

 A network analysis of oxc or frc expression from microbial species used SpiecEasi (Kurtz et al., 2015).
 The raw RPKM values were used, and networks were constructed under default parameters method='mb', sel.criterion='bstars', lambda.min.ratio = 2e-2, nlambda = 100, and pulsar.params=list(rep.num = 20, ncores = 2).

-## Code availability
+### Code availability

 Source code of the pipeline can be found on Github via https://github.com/ml3958/FindTaxaCtrbt (Liu, 2021; copy archived at swh:1:rev:13bbc4662f458bff327e348162bf51d875ed34d3).
 Downstream analysis scripts are available per request.

-## O. formigenes isolation and culturing
+### O. formigenes isolation and culturing

 O. formigenes strain PH1 was isolated from the stool sample of a primary hyperoxaluria patient using methods described in Allison et al., 1985.
 Both strains were cultured in defined oxalate broth as described (Allison et al., 1985), except that the concentration of oxalate is 50 mM.
 O. formigenes was cultured at 37°C in an anaerobic chamber before each mouse gavage.

-## O. formigenes colonization of mice
+### O. formigenes colonization of mice

 A total of 17 C57Bl/6 male mice maintained in our gnotobiotic facility were used.
 The median of mouse baseline microbiome 16S qPCR measurements was 2.6 × 105, which is significantly lower than that of SPF mice (usually 108 or 109 in our experiments, representing <0.1% of the absolute abundance).
 The taxa detected in the baseline samples (Supplementary file 1e) did not lead to colonization resistance to the introduced O. formigenes strains.

 At days 0, 2, and 7, mice were gavaged with 100 µl from a 24 hr growing culture of O. formigenes strain OXCC13 (n = 5), O. formigenes freshly isolated from a PH1 subject (n = 6), and O. formigenes culture medium alone (n = 6).
 Mice were fed normal chow supplemented with 1% sodium oxalate from study commencement (day −5) until mouse sacrifice at day 35.
 We did not perform an explicit power analysis since there is no previous data on our animal model and experimental conditions.
 We thought that five to six mice per group is a reasonable number of mice per group to show a significant change in urinary oxalate.
 Biological replicates are parallel measurements of biologically distinct samples that capture random biological variation, which may itself be a subject of study or a noise source.
 In each mouse group, we performed five to six biological replicates by gavaging material (culture media, growing culture of strain OXCC13 or PH1) into five to six mice.

-## DNA extraction and O. formigenes quantitative PCR
+### DNA extraction and O. formigenes quantitative PCR

 Murine fecal pellets or intestinal contents were collected and stored at −80°C until DNA was extracted, using the MoBio 96-well extraction kit, following the manufacturer’s instructions.
 We confirmed that mice were colonized with O. formigenes at sacrifice using qPCR of fecal samples (Figure S16). qPCR was used to quantitate the number of copies of the oxc mRNA using the LightCycler 480 SYBR Green I Master Mix and run using the LightCycler 480 system.
 Paired primers (forward 5′-TGT-TTG-TCG-GCA-TTC-CTA-TC-3′, reverse 5′-TTG-GGA-AGC-AGT-TGG-TGG-3′) were used under the conditions: 95°C for 10 min, followed by 40 cycles of: 95°C for 23 s, 63°C for 20 s, 70°C for 40 s, and a final 30 s at 40°C as described (Pebenito et al., 2019).

-## Fecal and urinary collections and oxalate measurements
+### Fecal and urinary collections and oxalate measurements

 Mice were housed (n = 1 or 2) in metabolic cages, and 48 hr collections (1–2 mice per urine pool) were made under mineral oil into vessels containing crystal thymol as a preservative.
 Urinary oxalate (mg/dl) and creatinine (mg/dl) concentrations were determined in acidified (HCl) samples collected from all mice over a 48 hr period by Litholink Corp (Chicago, IL).
 Fecal pellets were collected at the end of the urine collections.
 Fecal pellets were acidified using 2M HCl, vortexed for 20 min, and then centrifuged at 21,000 g at room temperature, and supernatant fecal water collected using described methods (Jiang et al., 2011).
 Fecal water oxalate was measured using an oxalate calorimetric assay (Abcam, ab196990, Cambridge, UK) per the manufacturer’s instructions.
 Technical replicates are repeated measurements of the same sample that represent independent measures of the random noise associated with protocols or equipment.
 Fecal oxalate and qPCR were measured in duplicates.